Construction-technical stimulation for

 The well-dried edge-profile hardwood stands store between the sheet metal surfaces so, that only one diagonal longitudinal edge comes in minimal contact with the two sheet metal surfaces.
 So there is no appreciable thermal transfer here.
 Finally, each module receives a packet of desiccant (zeolite).

 The module frame consists of 16 mm thick plywood sealed with zapon varnish.
-The frame is mitred at the four corners.
+The frame is toothed at the four corners.
 It lies on a 12 mm wide sheet metal edge.
 With this fold he is all around positively and elastomeric connected and glued.
-The four frame inner surfaces are milled in the rebate area to the plywood, so that the distance attitude is maintained in the rough vacuum mode.
+The groove runs along both sides of the 16 mm edge of the frame and offers distance maintenance and a secure seal in rough vacuum operation.

-Thus, a permanently gas-tight sandwich component is formed.
+Thus, one is permanently gas-tight sandwich component is formed.
 Each module is factory provided with half negative pressure.

 Static, ~ 8 cm thick walls, and ~ 4 cm slender partition walls and floor-bearing walls from ~ 12 cm can be produced.
 Flat roof and other roof forms as well as windows and doors can be produced in this technique.
 As a static load only fractions of common wall weights are to included in the calculations.